-For over four years we have been using our portable silkscreen printmaking carts and methodology for participatory design in public spaces to engage communities and explore social and cultural situations.
+For over six years we have been using our portable silkscreen printmaking carts and methodology for participatory design in public spaces to engage communities and explore social and cultural situations.
 Through socially engaged workshops and events we have explored a range of themes, questions, and social issues that are urgent in our community.
 Questions have ranged from, "How do we create spaces for uncomfortable conversations?" to "What does solidarity mean to you?" and "How does art create health?".
 In exchange for drawings and writing, we offer print instruction using our mobile printmaking carts, creating a full exchange of ideas and skills.
 Our methodology, to create conversation as well as to collect images and drawings, has resulted in many graphic images generated directly through public engagement.

 ¿Compartir's un recuerdo de comida especial con nosotros?

 Will you share a special food memory with us?

 MPP engaged the public in printmaking, drawing, and conversation about food at Socrates Sculpture Park as part of Queens Food Day.

 MPP collaborated with Sam Holleran to create an installation for Flushing Meadows Corona Park as part of the Art in Parks program.
 Conocer y Compartir-We Find Each Other is a series of illuminated sculptures inspired by the lampposts from the 1964 World’s Fair.
 All of the graphics were designed with folks in the park over the last 2 years.

 What does society limit you to and how is that different from what you are capable of?

 How does being different make your life beautiful?

 MPP spent the summer in Corona, engaging with the community and exploring questions related to Body Positivity.

 What does a community of compassion, trust, and inclusion look like?